Medical Coding Specialist

 This program will prepare students to sit for the Certified Coding Specialist – Physician-based (CCS-P) exam offered through AHIMA.

-After you are certified, you'll be eligible for jobs as a Medical Coding and Billing Specialist, a career that is in high demand right now in South Carolina.
+After you are certified, you'll be eligible for jobs as a Medical Coding Specialist, a career that is in high demand right now in South Carolina.

 What is a Medical Coding Specialist?